-AFSE - March 17 “Hands-on Human Ecology Activities for the Next Generation” Join Population Education Fellow, Isabelle Rios, as she guides you through activities such as: simulations, cooperative learning activities, quizzes, debate, and problem-solving challenges for the K-12 classroom.
-Participants will receive a CD-ROM of classroom resources including: activity lesson plans, answer keys, data sheets, background readings and more.
-Location: HSCI 101 * 6:00 pm - 8:00 pm * RSVP strongly suggested.
+Due to popular demand (a large RSVP list), the AFSE session tonight has moved across the quad to Psych 154 (on the main floor).
+See you there for: A F S E - Wed/Oct.28 (ROOM AND DATE CHANGED) - "Hands-on Human Ecology Activities for the Next Generation."
+Join Population Education Fellow, Isabelle Rios, as she guides you throughactivities such as: simulations, cooperative learning activities, quizzes, debate, and problem-solving challenges for the K-12 classroom.
+Participants willreceive a CD-ROM of classroom resourcesincluding: activity lesson plans, answer keys, data sheets, background readings and more.
+Time: 6:00-8:00pm.
+Location: PSYCH-154

 Congratulations!
 Dr. James Kisiel and graduate student Mary Nowak for being featured in the "CSULB Inside" magazine.
 Dr. Kisiel is the principal investigator for the Keck grant, a two-year project titled “Developing Engaging and Effective Practice: Advancing STEM Education via University-Community Collaborations”. read more

 Susan Gomez-Zwiep, and collaborator David Polcyn (from CSU San Bernardino), have published an article in NSTA’s journal Science and Children (March 2015) titled Bringing Your Classroom to Life.
-In it, they examine living things to explore the relationship between structure and function, one of the seven crosscutting concepts identified in the recently adopted Next Generation Science Standards.
 Read the entire article

-Now that the Next Generation Science Standards have been adopted by the State of California, two CSULB Science Education faculty members, Dr. Laura Henriques and Dr. Susan Gomez-Zwiep, are hard at work (as part of a team educational leaders from across the state) developing the Science Framework that will guide instruction under these new instructional requirements.
+Now that the Next Generation Science Standards have been adopted by the State of California, two CSULB Science Education faculty members, Dr. Laura Henriques and Dr. Susan Gomez-Zwiep, are developing the Science Framework that will guide instruction under these new instructional requirements.
 For more information on NGSS and its implementation in California, more

 Hi and welcome to the Department of Science Education.
 We have just moved into the new Hall of Science Building and are so excited about our new space!
 We hope that this website provides you with information and answers to your questions regarding our program.
 If we can be of assistance, please give us a call at 562/985-4801.